redphx/nickel-screensaver/README.md

 ```

 From now on, `.adds/screensaver/` is the new location for your screensavers.
 Don't place them in `.kobo/screensaver` anymore.

+One more note: don't unlock the device immediately while it's still in the locking procress, as that may cause a crash and reboot.

 # Screensaver preparation